jwho85/meet/README.md

 SCENARIO 1: WHEN THE USER HASN’T SPECIFIED A NUMBER, 32 IS THE DEFAULT NUMBER

-Given the user hasn’t specified a number<br />
+Given the app is open<br />
-When the user looks at the number count<br />
+When the user hasn't specified a number<br />
 Then the number count should be 32

 SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE

-Given the user is looking at the event count<br />
+Given the app is open<br />
 When the user changes the event count<br />
 Then the number of events should change based on user input